-- 1. Integration of Diverse Data Sets: The HIE plan emphasizes the integration of diverse data sets, including clinical, claims, Social Determinants of Health, and person-generated data which supports the goal of Value Based Care - improving health outcomes and reducing unnecessary healthcare costs.
+- 1. Integration of Diverse Data Sets: The HIE plan emphasizes the integration of diverse data sets, including clinical, SDOH, person-generated data, etc. which supports the goal of Value Based Care improving health outcomes and reducing unnecessary healthcare costs.
 This comprehensive data collection is crucial for VBC as it provides a holistic view of a patient's health, enabling healthcare providers to deliver personalized and effective care.
-For instance, understanding a patient's Social Determinants of Health can help providers address non-medical factors that impact health outcomes, such as housing or food insecurity.
-By integrating data sets, the provider can identify opportunities to improve care and reduce costs.
-This has been demonstrated by HEALTHELINK, the HIE in western New York.
-Their HIE utilizes a tool called HEALTHeOUTCOMES which has real time clinical data and regional claims data for consented patients25.
-This comprehensive data 'allows practices to better identify trends in their practice instead of looking separately at disparate reporting from multiple data sources.'26 For example, if the data shows that many patients are being hospitalized for preventable complications, the provider can implement strategies to improve disease management, focus on specific complications, and prevent hospitalizations.
-This not only improves patient health outcomes but also reduces healthcare costs, which can lead to achievements of quality and financial goals under the valuebased care program.27 - 2.
+For instance, understanding a patient's Social Drivers of Health can help providers address non-medical factors that impact health outcomes, such as housing or food insecurity. - 2.
 Analytics Layer Development: The plan includes the development of an analytics layer with role-based access for each stakeholder.
-This allows for the analysis of data based on certain person characteristics, health, or geography.
+This allows for the analysis of data based on certain person's characteristics, health, or geography.
 Such data analysis can identify patterns and trends in healthcare delivery and outcomes, supporting decision-making in VBC.
-For example, analytics could reveal that a certain treatment approach leads to better outcomes for a specific patient population, guiding providers to adopt this approach and thus improving value. - 3.
-Provider Directory Consolidation: This supports care coordination, a key aspect of VBC, by ensuring that healthcare providers have accurate and up-to-date information about other providers involved in their patients' care.
-A Provider Directory can be leveraged to advance patient-centered care by allowing patients to efficiently chose providers that meet their specific needs and preferences.
-This is in line with healthcare reform's goal of enhancing healthcare access.
-This can reduce duplication of services and ensure all providers are working towards the same health outcomes, thus managing the total cost of care. - 4.
+For example, analytics could reveal that a certain treatment approach leads to better outcomes for a specific patient population, guiding providers to adopt this approach and thus improving value. - 4.
 Integration of Public Health Systems: The plan outlines the integration of public health systems into the HIE.
 This integration supports VBC by providing a more comprehensive view of population health and trends enabling effective interventions. - 5.
-Incentive Payment Grants: The HIE plan includes providing incentive payment grants to providers to connect to the health system electronically.
-This can encourage providers to adopt electronic health records and other technologies that improve data sharing and coordination of care, both of which are
+Incentive Payments for Digitization and Connections: The HIE plan includes providing incentive payments to providers to connect to the health system electronically.
+This can encourage providers to adopt electronic health records, new connections, and other technologies that improve data sharing and coordination of care, both of which are key to VBC and managing the total cost of care.